IndigoUnited/spoonjs-www/doc/ApiReference/joint.md

 Adds a listener for an upcast, downcast or broadcast event.
 Duplicate listeners for the same event will be discarded.

+Namespaces are supported, please read the [events-emitter](https://github.com/IndigoUnited/events-emitter#offevent-fn-context) documentation for more information.

 **Parameters**

 |                    |          |                                                                             |